 As for basic interaction with users, it’s always nice to keep up to date with their progress and send them congratulation emails when goals are achieved or gentle notifications reminding them to they haven’t worked out in a while.
 Your fitness app design should generally be fun, simple, and supportive.

-As we’ve already said, most fitness apps struggle to encompass enough individual features to provide the most personalised experience.
+As we’ve already said, most online fitness apps struggle to encompass enough individual features to provide the most personalised experience.
 For example, there are some general conditions like pregnancy and menopause that female users go through.
 But surprisingly, there are not many programs that take that into account, and those who do added a special mode only after being accused of not having one.

 In this story from 2018, a woman explains how Apple Health and Eufy kept recommending she lose weight while pregnant.
-Just a Twitter thread started by her inspired developers to add some functionality.
+Just a Twitter thread started by her inspired fitness app developers to add some functionality.

 A lot of adjustments are being pushed by the trans community too as there is very little support for them in fitness apps.
 Moving forward, it’s a must for fitness apps to be more inclusive and adjustable according to major life changes such as pregnancy.